GA-Dallas/The_FERN_Stack/README.md

 ### Step 5 - Create a Submit Handler Method for `<App />` component

-Now let’s create a submit handler method for our form element.
+let’s create a submit handler method for our form element.

 Here's the code: